-Maybe it's time to update the endorsement of oXygen that appears under my name on your web site, as I've been using the product for considerably longer than six months now. oXygen still hits a sweet spot -- but a wider one than ever.
-The feature set, performance and interfaces get better with every release, while its core virtues remain, including the portability across platforms and the enlightened licensing (to users, not machines).
+Maybe it's time to update the endorsement of oXygen that appears under my name on your web site, as I've now been using the product for considerably longer than six months. oXygen still hits a sweet spot, but a wider one than ever.
+The feature set, performance, and interfaces get better with every release, while its core virtues remain, including the portability across platforms and the enlightened licensing (to users, not machines).
 Bravo for creating a product that needs no apology.

-I've been using <oXygen/> for about six weeks now.
+I've now been using oXygen for about six weeks.
 I really like it.
 I agree with Norm Walsh that it hits a sweet spot.
 I hope it continues to be available on all the major platforms: that's a key feature long-term, I think.

 My favorite XML editor is becoming scary good.
-I've been an Oxygen convert for a long time, and every iteration it just seems to get better and better.
-The Oxygen XML 7.0 Editor has just been released by SyncRO Soft SRL., and already its reached the stage where I find it very, very difficult to shift back to the older version.
-Oxygen has been in a continual state of evolution, since I first encountered it as a 3.0 product, and it seems like even minor upgrades brings significant improvements to the application.
+I've been an oXygen convert for a long time, and every iteration it just seems to get better and better.
+The oXygen XML 7.0 Editor has just been released by SyncRO Soft SRL., and it has already reached the stage where I find it very, very difficult to shift back to the older version. oXygen has been in a continual state of evolution, since I first encountered it as a 3.0 product, and it seems as if even minor upgrades brings significant improvements to the application.

 oXygen XML Editor is an editor that enables you to develop everything needed for publishing XML documents.
 It is a complete platform-independent solution for creating many types of XML documents, validating them, editing schema, generating HTML documentation, converting one XML type to another, and much more.

-We develop complex XQueries using SAXON, Java code extensions and Oracle XML DB. oXygen has given us full debugging and profiling against our data with out custom code and data sources too.
+We develop complex XQueries using SAXON, Java code extensions, and Oracle XML DB. oXygen has given us full debugging and profiling against our data without custom code and data sources.
 Using it saves days of development effort in every project we undertake.
-The queries are developed more quickly, run faster and more reliably as a result.
+The queries are developed more quickly, run faster, and more reliably as a result.
 In diagnosis of faults with the live data from our client sites it has also proved invaluable.

 In short I have no hesitation in recommending oXygen to XML developers at all levels for use with all XML technology!

 I am extremely pleased to tell you that the team I conducted and I are working with documents in XML format.
 With the increasing popularity of XML, the number of XML editors is growing exponentially and it can be extremely difficult to choose the convenient editor that suits NeuroML users.
-Considering a long list of criteria we've chosen <oXygen/> for many reasons.
-The <oXygen/> 7.0 XML editor is an excellent addition to any professional Web programmer's program suite.
-It has a very well laid out, aesthetically pleasing GUI and, where certain other programs in this category have an old look, this program has that up-to-date quality!
+Considering a long list of criteria, we've chosen oXygen for many reasons.
+The oXygen XML editor is an excellent addition to any professional Web programmer's program suite.
+It has a very well laid out, aesthetically pleasing GUI, and where certain other programs in this category have an old look, this program has that up-to-date quality!